TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/device/am62x/getting_started_flash.md

 [TOC]

-\attention Flashing a application will overwrite the SOC init application that was flashed earlier.
+\attention Flashing an application will overwrite the SOC init application that was flashed earlier.
            So if you want to load and run from CCS again, you will need to do the SOC init steps again.
            See \ref EVM_SOC_INIT for more details.